chakra-ui/panda/README.md

-# CSS panda
+# Panda

-The universal design system solution for enterprise team.
+The universal design system solution for the web

 ## Features